benkuly/matrix-spring-boot-sdk/README.md

 ### Persistence

-By default, this framework saves the sync token into a Neo4J database.
+By default, this framework saves the sync token and other entities into a Neo4J database.
 Therefore, you must add the following properties:
 ```yaml
 org:
   neo4j: